TencentMediaLab/GME/GME Developer Manual/Unreal Engine Developer Manual/Unreal Engine SDK Developer Manual_intl.md

 ```

 ### Callback for uploading voice files
-After the voice file is uploaded, the event message ITMG_MAIN_EVNET_TYPE_PTT_RECORD_COMPLETE is returned, the action of this event should be implemented in the OnEvent function.
+After the voice file is uploaded, the event message ITMG_MAIN_EVNET_TYPE_PTT_UPLOAD_COMPLETE is returned, the action of this event should be implemented in the OnEvent function.
 ```
 void TMGTestScene::OnEvent(ITMG_MAIN_EVENT_TYPE eventType,const char* data){
 	switch (eventType) {